jerome-rdlv/dbsync/README.md

 # dbsync

-A database synchronization command line tool with support for replacements and SSH tunneling.
+A database synchronization command line tool with support for replacements, GZIP transfers and SSH tunneling.
 Its written in PHP but it executes bash commands.

 I’m publishing this here because it might be useful to others, but USE OF THIS SCRIPT IS ENTIRELY AT YOUR OWN RISK.
 I accept no liability from its use.